 RollerCoaster Tycoon is a simulation strategy computer game that simulates theme park management and roller coaster design.
 Developed by MicroProse and Chris Sawyer and published by Hasbro Interactive, it was widely praised for its originality and success in simulating a theme park.
 The roller coaster designer was a popular feature and was praised for its high attention to detail, with many real types of coaster available, and allowing very elaborate coasters to be built.
 A release for the Xbox for the original was released with mixed reviews, which turned out to be the same, but with hard-to-coordinate controls.
-A release for the original version was planned for iOS and Android devices in early 2013, but because Atari filed for bankruptcy, the plans were cancelled.
-As of 2014, all three games and their expansions are available on Steam and GOG.com.
+A release for the original version was planned for iOS and Android devices in early 2013, but because Atari filed for bankruptcy, the plans were canceled.
+As of 2014, the first three games and all their expansions are available on Steam and GOG.com.

 The principal games in the RollerCoaster Tycoon series are:

 Amusement Park of Doom: Ivory Towers is vandalized and full of litter and vomit starting out, Rotting Heights is basically a garbage dump, and Fiasco Forests starts out with a fatal accident on a ride named Deathslideunless you pause the game right after entering the scenario.
 You can also create your own.